frankhu-2021/Solar-System-Miner/README.md

 SolarSystemMiner
 ================

-NasaSpaceApp, UGA 1st Place Winner 2013.
+NasaSpaceApp Contest UGA 1st Place Winner 2013.

-Solar System Miner
+Solar System Miner - a small asteroids like game variant where we harvest asteroids for minerals.

 ## Team